 <div tabindex="0">Focus me with the TAB key</div>

 You may also need to add the appropriate ARIA roles to the custom control elements.
-See Manually check all custom controls have appropriate ARIA roles.
+See Custom controls have ARIA roles.

 For users who either cannot or choose not to use a mouse, keyboard navigation is the primary means of reaching everything on a screen.
 Good keyboarding experiences depend on a logical tab order and easily discernable focus styles.
 If a keyboard user can't see what's focused, they have no way of interacting with the page.